Possibleburger/Effect-of-population-on-major-crime/README.md

-# Effect of population on crime
+# Effect of population on crime indicators

 This repository contains all the information for the first paper assignment in sta304